alphagov/govuk-developer-docs/source/manual/lint-ruby-code.html.md

 review_in: 6 months
 ---

-The [govuk-lint](https://github.com/alphagov/govuk-lint) gem uses Rubocop to enforce consistency with the GOV.UK style guide.
+To lint Ruby code we recommend using [Rubocop](https://github.com/bbatsov/rubocop).

-[Rubocop](https://github.com/bbatsov/rubocop) is an open-source gem that performs static analysis of Ruby code according to rules that can be granularly configured.
+It is an open-source gem that performs static analysis of Ruby code according to rules that can be granularly configured.
 Each validation, or rule, is called a "cop".
 Some of those cops come with the ability to auto-correct issues.

-## How to use govuk-lint

-- Add `govuk-lint` to your Gemfile
-- Run `govuk-lint-ruby` in your project root folder

-## Existing projects

-If you have an existing Ruby project that has a number of violations of the GOV.UK style guide, a way of addressing those issues is:

-1. Run `govuk-lint-ruby --auto-correct` in your project root folder, check that you are happy with those changes and commit.
-2. For the remainder of the violations, manually fix the issues before committing the code containing those fixes.
+The [rubocop-govuk](https://github.com/alphagov/rubocop-govuk) gem is a set of Rubocop style rules to enforce consistency with the GOV.UK style guide.
+See the readme for details on installation and usage.

 ## Jenkins builds

-The default Jenkins build script will detect if you are using `govuk-lint` and will run it automatically.
+The default Jenkins build script will detect if you are using `rubocop` and will run it automatically.